 Projects in Mongolia

-English Education Volunteers serve in all 21 districts working in secondary schools, universities, and district Education Departments.
+English Education and Community Development Volunteers serve in secondary schools, universities, and provincal Education Departments.
 Volunteers work closely with Mongolian English teachers to co-plan and co-teach English classes of all levels.
-Additionally, Volunteers work with their Mongolian colleagues to design and facilitate teaching seminars, assist with camps and clubs, and present at professional conferences.
+Volunteers collaborate with counterparts and stakeholders to develop and implement community driven development interventions spanning a number of technical sectors.